1

 —Elfriede Jelinek

-Bachmann was the first popular idol of Austrian literature.
+Bachmann was the first popular icon of Austrian literature.

-Malina ranks alongside the best of Virginia Woolf and Samuel Beckett.
+"Malina" is on par with the best works of Virginia Woolf and Samuel Beckett.

 —The New York Times Book Review

-Bachmann's perspective is so original that it's like adding a new letter to the alphabet.
+Bachmann's perspective is so original, as if she added a new letter to the alphabet.

 —The Guardian